The Impact of Obesity on the Health of Children and Adults in the UAE

 It is regarded that for people with severe obesity, the death rate increases for all types of cancer.

-How to address obesity
+How to Address Obesity

 To combat the ill effects of obesity, the following tips should be noted.

-Tips for combating obesity
+Tips for Combating Obesity

 - Mothers-to-be should monitor their BMI and exercise regularly to shed weight and abstain from unhealthy diets.